A guy installing a roof

 Reality: Poor airflow traps heat and moisture, leading to ice dams in winter, warping in summer, and mold in between.

-Pro Tip: The U.S. Department of Energy (DOE) advises a balanced attic ventilation system (1 sq ft of vent per 150 sq ft of attic space) to prevent ice dams and reduce cooling costs by up to 10%.
+Pro Tip: The U.S. Department of Energy (DOE) advises a balanced attic ventilation system (1 square feet of vent per 150 square feet of attic space) to prevent ice dams and reduce cooling costs by up to 10%.

 5. Using Mismatched or Damaged Shingles